 Identify not only your message but also establish an understanding of how it will be received.
 Your copy should reflect a tone that reflects your mission/vision and also bring humanist qualities to light in order to lay the groundwork for a quality conversation.
-Copy should demonstrate empathy, understanding and also share a story—all while making you organization an expert on the topic that you represent.
+Copy should demonstrate empathy, understanding and also share a story—all while making your organization an expert on the topic that you represent.

 Lights Camera Action

 Videos and images are excellent vehicles to share your story.
 While stock video footage and stock images are OK as a temporary filler, real footage and actual video of volunteers or members of your team will make the highest impact.
 Filler stock tends to be irrelevant content by nature and can be seen as noise that may drown out your advocacy efforts.
-Without question there is a cost for professional video and photography, however, the pay-off and connection it creates is invaluable to your efforts.
+Without question, there is a cost for professional video and photography, however, the pay-off and connection it creates is invaluable to your efforts.
 Always remember that everything you do in branding and marketing is an investment towards your organization’s efforts, not an expense.